reshamas/ds_resources/python/debugging_in_python.md

 - Jeremy uses `%debug` all of the time, along with the idea of copying code out of the function to a different cell and running it step by step
 - there are similar things you can do inside of Visual Studio code, there is a Jupyter extension, which lets you select any line of code, and select option for running it in Jupyter, and create a little window showing you the output
 - Personnally, Jeremy thinks Jupyter notebook is better, and perhaps by the time you watch this on video, Jupyter Labs will be the main thing. it's the next version of Jupyter notebooks

+## Option 2:  `%debug`
+- type this in next cell after encountering an error

+(debugging section ends at 1:53)